py2ai/py2ai.github.io/_posts/2023-02-16-Interview-questions-for-python-programming.md

 title: Interview questions for python programming jobs
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  How to answer job interviews for Python related questions
+description:  How to answer job interviews for Python related questions
 ---

 Hello friends!
 Here are some tips and tricks to prepare for the Python programming related jobs.